 6. Monstera Siltepecana

-7. Monstera obliqua
+7. Monstera Obliqua

 The fenestrations on the obliqua’s leaves are quite extreme as they are more fenestrations on the leaves than actual leaf tissue.

-All in all the Monstera obliqua is an excellent plant for your living space.
+ll in all the Monstera obliqua is an excellent plant for your living space.

 8. Monstera Standleyana